 This larger deep freezer will work great in a home with the extra space for it:

-Lots of moms like to keep track of how much breastmilk they have stocked up.
+Lots of people like to keep track of how much breast milk they have stocked up.
 Here are some easy ways to track your freezer stash.

 1. A Pumping App